davidjnelson/timeline-tech-challenge/README.md

 - organize the code into components instead of putting all models in one models directory etc.
 - use more precision for the floating point numbers used during testing
 - code reuse for a few test helper functions
+- finish the unit tests for the TimelineModel to ensure that all the timings are occuring, and that they are occuring at the precision of microseconds.
+- write an ajax service to fetch the json instead of inlining it during the build using the requirejs text plugin. in the ajax service, include a loading indicator, error handling with retry, with integration tests for both.
+- write integration tests for: validating that the animation ends when all events have finished playing, validating that the bottom pane text says 'restart' when all events have finished playing, when restart is clicked the animation restarts, that the animation pauses when the pause button is pressed, that the bottom pane changes to play when pause is pressed, when bottom pane button is pressed while paused, that play resumes, when play resumes, only the delta of the playback time for that event minus the elapsed time for that event is animated
+- consider make getTotalPlaybackTime private.  go through all code and looks for methods which should be private.
+- review all the code, look for ways to clean it up further and simplify it.  short on time so haven't had the chance to do that enough.
+- change this.STATES constants to TimelineModel.STATES for all usages
+- see if there is redundant code in the click handler and the start playing method.
+I've been doing tdd using "red, green, refactor", but ran out of time before the refactor stage.
+- see if there's an opportunity to split another class out of TimelineModel.  it's getting too big.

 ## Notes
 - I wanted to write this in es6 and cross compile it with traceur, but I felt that was outside the scope of the